THE FAMILY LI IMPERIAL CUISINE

 The Family Li’s dishes are, as it is, a combination of Imperial Court cuisine and Beijing traditional cuisine.
 With careful selection of only the freshest ingredients cooked to perfection in a refined style, the chefs at the Family Li Imperial Cuisine aim to retain the natural and original flavors of the produce.
 The presentation of dishes is always attractive but never pretentious.

-In September 2010, Mr Li Xiao Lin, the only son and successor of Professor Li will open a new branch in the Shunyi District of Beijing.
+In September 2010, Mr Li Xiao Lin, the only son and successor of Professor Li opened a new branch in the Shunyi District of Beijing.
 Xiao Lin inherited the family mantle and has assisted his parents to manage the old Beijing restaurant since 1985.
 He was commissioned to open the first overseas branch restaurant in Melbourne, Australia in 1990.
 In 2003, he was commissioned to open the Tokyo branch in Roppongi Hills.
 For 3 consecutive years since 2008, the Tokyo restaurant has been awarded 2 stars by the Michelin Gourmet Guide (Tokyo).
 Xiao Lin opened the Shanghai branch in 2006 and the Tianjin branch in 2008.
 Located in the picturesque Huang Pu Park, the Shanghai restaurant is appointed as one of the few restaurants to serve foreign dignitaries in the 2010 World Expo.

 The new branch is located at Europlaza, opposite to the New International Convention Centre.
 Xiao Lin, who got a First Honour Degree in Interior Design at the Royal Melbourne University of Technology in 1996, is responsible for the design of this new restaurant.